drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/avantage_enan.png){: loading=lazy }
 ##### Perhexiline

-Perhexiline (an anti-angina drug), is an example of the different pharmacokinetic properties of enantiomers.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/perhexiline-9161534a'><i class='fa fa-play' aria-hidden='true'></i></button>Perhexiline (an anti-angina drug), is an example of the different pharmacokinetic properties of enantiomers.
 The racemic of perhexiline was withdrawn from the market because it killed individuals in whom the wrong enantiomer was more slowly metabolized and who accumulated gram quantities of it.
 If the developers of the racemate had been aware of this noxious effect, they would have marketed a drug with only the fast-clearing enantiomer.
 *[pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other